xavierpuigf/virtualhome/README.md

 </p>

 ## What is New
+VirtualHome V2 is out!
+Here is what is new.
 * VirtualHome now supports multiple agents and a *skip_animation* mode, to use the environment to train RL models.
 * We include OpenAI Gym like environments to train RL agents with VirtualHome.
-Check out [unity_environment.py](simulation/environment/unity_environment.py)
+Check out the [unity_environment.py](simulation/environment/unity_environment.py) class.
+* API to add characters in the scene and fixed cameras, and record from those cameras

 ## Cite VirtualHome